-During the last two drought events, resilience metrics for greenness and tree-growth were significantly different bewteen drought events (Table 3).
-The 2005 drought event reduced greennes and growth more than that of 2012 (Tables S1 and S2) but the two metrics of resilience generally covaried in the same direction.
+During the last two drought events, resilience metrics for greenness and tree-growth were significantly different between drought events (Table 3).
+The 2005 drought event reduced greenness and growth more than that of 2012 (Tables S1 and S2) but the two metrics of resilience generally covaried in the same direction.
 We obtained significantly higher Resilience (Rs) and Resistance (Rt) values for the 2012, the most severe event, than for 2005 in both variables (Tables S1-S2; Figure 7).
 Recovery (Rc) showed contrasting pattern for EVI and tree-growth.
-Recovery values for greenness was higher for 2005 than for 2012 drought event (Table S1, Figure 7).
+Recovery values for greenness were higher for 2005 than for 2012 drought event (Table S1, Figure 7).

-Resilience metrics significantly varied between sites, except for Resilience (Rs) of tree-growth (p = 0.534; Table 3).
+Overall, resilience metrics significantly varied between sites, except for Resilience (Rs) of tree-growth (p = 0.534; Table 3), which was similar among the three sites.
 The two southern populations showed lower values for Recovery (Rc) than the northern site both for greenness and tree-growth (Tables S1 and S2).
 In contrast, Resistance and Resilience values were significantly higher for southern sites than for northern ones (Tables S1 and S2).

 Tree-growth response to climate

-Tree-growth exhibited a significant greater response to water availability than to temperatures, as it can be expected for a Mediterranean site and a species located closer to its xeric/dry distribution limit (rear-edge).
-Cumulative precipitation of the hydrological year was the climatic variable with the highest relationship with growth and influenced similarly and positively the tree-growth for both northern and southern populations (Figure 8a).
-Precipitation of previous december was also positively correlated with tree growth in the northern population and in the highest location of the southern population.
-Hydrological, Spring and Summer SPEI showed a strong positive correlation with tree-growth (Figure 8a), being this relationship higher in the northern population (r > 0.6 vs. r < 0.5).
-Relationships with temperatures were lower than those with moisture variables.
-Yet there were differences between northern and southern populations: spring maximum temperature was the most significant limitation for the tree-growth of the southern population at both elevations while no significant limitations were recorded for northen site regarding the temperatures (Figure 8b and 8c).
-Remarkably minimum and maximum temperatures of current September positively influenced the tree-growth only in the northern population.
-No positive relationship with temperature was found for southern trees.
+The response of tree-growth to water availability was greater than that to temperatures, as it can be expected for a Mediterranean site and particularly a species located closer to its xeric/dry distribution limit (rear-edge).
+Cumulative precipitation of the hydrological year and seasonal SPEI values (i.e. for the Hydrological year, Spring and Summer) were the climatic variables exhibiting the highest (positive) relationship with growth for all populations (Figure 8a).
+Yet there were sone differences between northern and southern populations: the positive relationship with SPEI was highest in the northern population (r > 0.6 vs. r < 0.5; Figure 8a).
+In addition, spring maximum temperature was the most significant limitation for tree-growth only for the southern populations (Figure 8b and 8c).
+Minimum and maximum temperatures of current September positively influenced tree-growth only in the northern population.

 Discussion

-Rear-edge oaks show high resilience in response both to recent drought events and long-term climatic variability.
+Relict oaks show high resilience to recent drought events and long-term climatic variability